steve-c-thompson/RubyChisel/README.md

 On either side of the parsing engine would be an input and output source.
 These should be swappable, e.g. the input source should return a String, whether that String came from the screen or a file.
 Same with the output: take String of HTML and send it _somewhere_ (screen, file, etc.).

+### Final Implementation
+This was harder than I thought.
+I tried to do the top-level and inline parsing in one swipe, but they proved to be two different things.

+A simple implementation of inline conversion would use `sub` or `gsub`, but that doesn't handle the case of strong and em text: `***text***` should change to `<strong><em>text</em></strong>`.

+To fix this, I used a stack of rules that are open, then a recursive call to the method that searches for other rules.
+This way I could check if the previous rule was closed, or a new rule was opened.
+This design could handle the addition of more rules.

+I ended up doing three passes of the text, pretty much prescribed by the project description.

+* Top-level line parsing to see what lines start with.
+  * The challenge here is grouping the lines.
+At first I had used [Enumerable.chunk](https://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-chunk), but that didn't work for arbitrarily-numbered ordered lists.
+I ended up writing methods to group lines by type or rule.
+  * Grouping by arbitrary numbers, without regular expressions, was a challenge.
+I decided to write a method in a module that checked if the ordinal values of a String's characters were all between 48 and 59, the ASCII values.
+(String.to_i)[https://ruby-doc.org/core-2.2.0/String.html#method-i-to_i] returns `0` for an invalid String, so I couldn't use that.
+* Inline HTML rule parsing.
+This uses inline rules, and the stack of open rules.
+The requirements said no regexes, so I wrote a method to do substitution, but I should have just used `sub` (which I ended up using on the third pass).
+* Individual character parsing.
+There is some sample output in the requirements that has `&amp;`, so I had to add this.
+It would be easy to add characters for future translation.

+#### RSpec
+I used RSpec for this, for the practice.
+My descriptions are probably too detailed, though.

 <hr>